Holy-Cross-Robotics-Club/robotic-arm-patrick/docs/protocol.md

 Responses from the robot are the same, but they don't have the _command_, the _payload_ just has whatever response values there are.

-The full message has a 2-byte prefix consisting of 0x55, 0x55, then a length byte, followed by the _payload_.
-The length byte doesn't count the prefix, so it is 1 more than the length of the payload.
+The full message has a 2-byte header consisting of 0x55, 0x55.
+This is followed by a length byte, followed by the _payload_.
+The length byte doesn't count the prefix, but it does count itself, so it is 1 more than the length of the payload.

     [   0x55,   0x55,  _LEN_,  _CMD_, ... more bytes here for the parameters ]
     | <-- prefix --> |        | <--------- this part is the payload -------> |